lokasunder-vr/convolution_reverb/README.md

 **IDE Used:** Python 3.8 Anaconda Distribution → Jupyter Notebook

 ## DISCLIAMER:
-### The audio files used are COPYRIGHTED TO THE RESPECTIVE OWNERS, these files can be used for educational purposes only.
+### The audio files used are COPYRIGHTED TO THE RESPECTIVE OWNERS, these files are used for educational purposes only.
 ### Use the audio files provided as the program is designed to run with audio files with sample rate of 44100Hz (modification is easy, you can change it).
 ### This program is designed to run in **NOTEBOOK IDE**